Module 2

 Thursday, 9:00 AM — Emergency Meeting

-Fiona arrives at the Dublin office, jetlagged.
-She's seen the media coverage.
-She calls an emergency meeting: Elena, Niamh, and Amir.
+Fiona is back in Dublin, jetlagged.
+She's seen the coverage.
+Emergency meeting: Elena, Niamh, Amir.

 Fiona